henrietta-k/adapt-learning-wiki/Core-modules.md

 });
 ```
-For a working implementation of a Notify SubView, see the [hot graphic plugin](https://github.com/adaptlearning/adapt-contrib-hotgraphic)
+For a working implementation of a Notify popup that uses a SubView, see the [hot graphic plugin](https://github.com/adaptlearning/adapt-contrib-hotgraphic)

 ### <a name="popupManager"></a>Popup Manager